TheGiraffe3/endless-sky-shipyard/README.md

 Coordinate finder and ship builder for Endless Sky.
 To be the complete ship maker for ES covering all from stats, outfitting, to positioning hardpoints.

+## Requirement

+Java 21.0.2 (What I used, may or may not work with older version)

 ## Compilation

 ```bash